 Usage checking is the name given to the series of checks made by the compiler to ensure that parallel processes do not share variables, channels span only two processes, and communication down channels is unidirectional.
-Using a set of rules means that many checks can be done at compile time, reducing the need for runtime checking code.
+Using a set of rules means that many checks can be done at compile time, reducing the need for run-time checking code.

-C.2.2 Usage rules of occam
+C.2 Usage checking